nkimajie/nest-graphql-project/README.md

 ---

-## 📜 License
+## License

-MIT — feel free to use, share, and modify.
+feel free to use, share, and modify.